michitheonlyone/refbook-laravel/README.md

 - The app has a Model for Category and Posts.
 Each Post has a Category, Each Category has meny posts.
 - The sidebar navigation shows each category and the number of posts in the view created by the AppServiceProvide::class register method.

+## Installation
+...

+disable registration feature!!
+goto web routes and uncomment there...